GitAffix/Web/privacy-policy.md

 ---

 ## 11. Contact
-If you have any questions or concerns about this Privacy Policy, please contact us through the bot’s support channel or repository.
+If you have any questions or concerns about this Privacy Policy, please contact us through the bot’s support channel or repository. <br>
 Discord Support Server - https://discord.gg/XAZgdrR6k6